bitmystic-dev/old-android-bitos/README.md

 To-Do: (In Order of Priority)

-  The Med, High, Low priority menu isn't seen in today.todo.
-Fix that + disable adding tasks from the dash

-  Integrate login + data storage + synchronization (using firebase)

-  Work on the power, profile, etc menus not showing up
+  Need to adjust shape of the Power menu and themes menu also

+  Add universal theme so that it syncs wherever you login

   Disable scroll bar

-  Create a cool boot animation upon load

-  Make the search work
+  Make the search advanced

   Make the dashboard cards Layout adjustable

   Integrate Music Player (https://github.com/monochrome-music/monochrome)

   Integrate AI (Either use Own AI model or Go with Gemini API)